An article on the different types and sizes of RUBI trowels and a short description on how to choose the right one.

 Square trowel

 The 12×12 mm square protrusion smoother will leave 12 mm high glue strips with a 12 mm gap between them.
-If you use a trowel with a 6×10 mm protrusion, this means that the adhesive strips will be 6 mm wide and 10 mm high, with a 6 mm gap between them.
-If only one dimension is indicated for a trowel, this means that both dimensions are the same (e.g. trowel with 12 mm projections).
+If you use a trowel with 6×10 mm projections, this means that the glue strips will be 6 mm wide and 10 mm high, with a 6 mm gap between them.
+If only one dimension is given for a trowel, this means that both dimensions are the same (e.g. a trowel with 12 mm projections).

 Smoother with U teeth

 Smoothers with U-teeth normally have only one dimension listed.
 The dimension expresses both the width and the height of the tooth.
-If you use a 10mm U-shaped trowel, it will have crescent-shaped protrusions and the spread adhesive will be applied to the substrate in semicircular strips.
+If you use a U-tooth trowel with a 10 mm dimension, it will have crescent-shaped protrusions and the spread adhesive will be applied to the substrate in semicircular strips.
 The height of the strips and the gap between them will be 10 mm, i.e. with the dimension indicated on the trowel.
-The width of each strip will be double the specified trowel dimension.
+The width of each strip will be double the dimension indicated on the trowel.

 How much adhesive does the trowel leave under the tile?

 The size of the trowel teeth determines how much adhesive is left on the substrate, more precisely how thick the adhesive bed under the tile will be.
 If you use a 12×12 mm square tooth trowel, the adhesive bed under the tile will be half the thickness of that dimension, i.e. 6 mm.
-A 6×6 mm smoother will create a 3 mm high bed, as the adhesive will also spread into the space between the formed strips.
+A 6×6 mm trowel will create a bed 3 mm high, as the adhesive will also spread into the space between the strips formed.

 Smoothers with U-shaped teeth will leave an adhesive bed approximately 1/3 the height of the teeth.
 So the bed height for a 10 mm trowel will be approximately 3 mm.